 “We have made much progress in optimization.
 We have reduced the number of auxiliary functions and jobs, and shifted the center of gravity on the border,” he added.

 The President said that Belarus is an island of security on the Eurasian continent.
 “We spend a lot on protecting the state border.
 Today Belarus is an island of security on the Eurasian continent.
 We spend handsome amounts of money on preventing all kinds of migrants, bandits, charlatans, and criminal groups from reaching Europe and going back to the East.
 We perform an important international function,” the Belarusian leader stressed.

 “But frankly speaking, the international community, particularly Europeans, and Russians at that, could make a more vigorous financial contribution to our efforts to fight all kinds of trespassers,” added the head of state.

-Alexander Lukashenko reminded that upon his instructions the State Secretariat of the Security Council examined the operation of the Belarusian border service last year.
-Alexander Lukashenko wondered how the previously given instructions were being fulfilled.
+Aleksandr Lukashenko reminded that upon his instructions the State Secretariat of the Security Council examined the operation of the Belarusian border service last year.
+Aleksandr Lukashenko wondered how the previously given instructions were being fulfilled.
 “I would like the chairman of the State Border Committee to tell me about the situation at the border and results achieved in 2017.
 Considering those, what corrections are you going to introduce to the border protection routine?” asked the President.

 After hearing out the reports the head of state approved this year’s state border security guidelines.
 The resolution on the protection of the state border was adopted in light of the new elements of the recent situation.
 It included the strengthening of the protection of the external border of the EU by the neighboring countries in connection with the continuing migration crisis, and also the increasing terrorist threat in the countries of Western Europe, and the high risk of weapons, ammunition, explosives and other means of terror being smuggled to Belarus.